 We would like to provide you with a number of resources for your information.
-This includes our National parent club, The English Cocker Spaniel Club of America; American Kennel Club breed information and breed standard; ECS genetic health information and testing; AKC Conformation information if you are interested in showing your puppy; and guidelines on how to groom your English Cocker.
+This includes our National parent club, The English Cocker Spaniel Club of America; American Kennel Club breed information and breed standard; ECS genetic health information and testing; and AKC Conformation information if you are interested in showing your puppy.
 If you have any further questions, please do not hesitate to ask.

 The English Cocker Spaniel is an active, merry sporting dog, standing well up at the withers and compactly built.
 He is alive with energy; his gait is powerful and frictionless, capable both of covering ground effortlessly and penetrating dense cover to flush and retrieve game.
 His enthusiasm in the field and the incessant action of his tail while at work indicate how much he enjoys the hunting for which he was bred.
 His head is especially characteristic.
 He is, above all, a dog of balance, both standing and moving, without exaggeration in any part, the whole worth more than the sum of its parts.